Jasonhaoyuan93/DistributedAndScalableSystem/Add Data Layer/README.md

 |twinder_stats|user_id(N)|N/A|num_like(N)|num_dislike(N)|
 |twinder_matches|swipee_id(N)|swiper_id(N)|N/A|N/A|

 DynamoDB is fast when searching with either partition key or sort key by default.
-Due to the nature of our functionality, I don't have to define additional index like mysql to boost up the performance.
+Due to the nature of our functionality, I don't have to define additional index like it in mysql to boost up the performance.
 Partition key along with sort key composed a primary key within DynamoDB, so my twinder_match table is guarded from duplication.

 ### Deployment Topology on AWS
 To deploy the entire infrastructure, we need to deploy RabbitMQ first.
 After that, we can deploy consumer and load balancer at the same time.
 Finally, deploy the front gates and register them into the load balancer.